brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

    want then `invalidate the historical reports`_ to adopt the change.

+.. _widgets-operating-system-families:

 Operating system families
 =========================

+.. versionchanged:: 4.0
+   The numbers for the last 28 days are displayed.
+In older versions the numbers for the current month have been shown.

-The operating system families used by the visitors for the current month:
+The operating system families used by the visitors for the last 28 days:

 .. figure:: /Images/WidgetOsFamilies.png
    :alt: Widget Operating system families